Erasmus Programme: European Court of Justice decision

 This method of voting, a simple majority, was not accepted by some of the opposing member states, who challenged the adoption of the decision before the European Court of Justice.
 Although the court held that the adoption was procedurally flawed, it maintained the substance of the decision; a further decision, adapted in the light of the jurisprudence, was rapidly adopted by the Council of Ministers.

 Adoption and growth

 The programme built on the 1981–1986 pilot student exchanges, and although it was formally adopted only shortly before the beginning of the academic year 1987–1988, it was still possible for 3,244 students to participate in Erasmus in its first year.
 In 2006, over 150,000 students, or almost 1% of the European student population, took part.
 The proportion is higher among university teachers, where Erasmus teacher mobility is 1.9% of the teacher population in Europe, or 20,877 people.

-From 1987 to 2006, over two million students benefited from Erasmus grants, and the European Commission aimed to reach a total of 3 million by 2012.
-In 2004 Erasmus Programme was awarded the Princess of Asturias Award for International Cooperation.
+From 1987 to 2006, over two million students benefited from Erasmus grants.
+In 2004, the Erasmus Programme was awarded the Princess of Asturias Award for International Cooperation.